isabella232/autospotting.io/content/faq.md

 its lost instances.

-On top of that, Autospotting allows you to configure the number or percentage of spot instance that you tolerate in your ASG, while the integration of AWS would try to replace them all, causing potential downtime if they were to disapear at the same time.
+On top of that, Autospotting allows you to configure the number or percentage of spot instance that you tolerate in your ASG, while the legacy integration of AWS would try to replace them all, causing potential downtime if they were to terminate at the same time.

+## How does AutoSpotting compare to the AutoScaling mixed groups?

+AutoSpotting is much like the relatively new mixed groups feature, but it still has some unique capabilities:

+- you can enable/disable it at will, even on a schedule basis
+- you can roll it out across your entire fleet in opt-out mode, without any configuration changes, in particular you don't need to convert your groups to LaunchTemplates
+- out of the box support for ElasticBeanstalk environments
+- out of the box handling of spot instance termination notifications
+- flexible/automated instance type selection for spot instances

+To be fair it also does have a few drawbacks (some currently being worked on)
+- the increased churn caused by the instance replacement process
+- lack of support for launch lifecycle hooks
+- no support for China and GovCloud
+- some runtime costs and potential software/maintenance costs

-## How does AutoSpotting compare to the the spot fleet AWS offering?
+## How does AutoSpotting compare to the spot fleet AWS offering?

 Or why would I use AutoSpotting instead of the spot fleets?
 And when would I be better off running spot fleets?